HoIIy/ISTE432/developmentbook.md

 ## Team Members and Roles
 We have three members in the group, some members may have multiple roles but all of the members will collaborate on every part of the project.
 Every decision will be agreed upon within the group and a finalized version will be completed by the member with that role.

+As team projects can be difficult to successfully organize, these roles come with the implicit understanding that individual work must be done significantly in advance before a deadline: so, in the event of illness, catastrophe, or any other inability to complete the designated work, another team member will have enough time to pick up the slack.

 * __Project Manager__ - __*Holly*__ - accounts for overall coordination of project, checking in with members, monitoring deadlines, and ensuring that work is steadily progressing.

 * __Document Writer__ - __*Holly*__ - responsible for the non-code documents with the project, especially during the planning process.
 Still works together with other members on the composition of those documents, but accounts for file formatting, proofreading, and overall quality checking of written submissions.
 May write more than 1/3 of the content too.